stembotvn/Pixy_mBlock/README.md

 ## Pixy mBLock
 This repo is source code to create plugin allow programming Arduino/Robot using Pixy Camera with Scratch 2.0 language.
 Even a kids can make fantastic project with computer vision technology.

+## Installation Pixy in mBlock
+- Go to Extensions/Mangage extensions
+- Search in Available tab with key: Pixy
+- Download and Start to code with Pixy